• Skip to main content

 HealthyHappyLife: A fun and colorful blog with a holistic approach that encourages and supports balance

 I adore Kathy Patalsky and her work.
-Her colorful photography is instantly recognizable and just feels joyful, fresh and happy.
-I love that Kathy focuses on the health aspect of food, but also places equal balance on self-compassion and love for animals.
-I come for the food, but always leave with some extra positivity to take back out into my day.
+Her colorful photography is instantly recognizable and just feels joyful, fresh, and happy.
+I love that Kathy focuses on the health aspect of food, but also places an equal balance between self-compassion and love for animals.
+I come for the food but always leave with some extra positivity to take back out into my day.

 Most intriguing recipe: Easy Chickpea-Stuffed Sweet Potatoes